Chapter 9 : Surprises

 “Oh, shut up,” she mumbled.

 I smiled and we approached the portrait of the fat lady in the pink dress.
 “Frabjous,” I said, and her picture swung out to reveal the portrait hole.
 Mandy and I walked inside.

 The Gryffindor room had a much warmer atmosphere than ours.
 Gryffindor Tower was one of the tallest in the school, so the view outside onto the grounds was beautiful.
-The windows were very tall and framed by long red curtains, and all around the room were lots of comfortable old chairs and a crackling fire.
+The windows were very tall and framed by long red curtains, there was a crackling fire in a grate, and all around the room were lots of comfortable old chairs.

 Lily Evans was sitting at a table working with a seventh-year girl I knew only by sight.
 James and Remus were playing wizard chess at a table near the fire; James was losing horribly because he had an eye on Lily the entire time.
 Sirius was leaning on the table, looking bored, and Peter was trying to vanish Remus’s chess pieces so James could have a chance at winning.
 He hadn’t quite mastered the Vanishing Charm yet so several of the pawns were disfigured.

 “Hi,” I said, flopping into a chair.
 Mandy sat in a chair next to mine.

 “Hey,” said Remus, looking up from the chess board.
 “All right?”

 “How’d you get in?” asked James, once again distracted from the game.
 “This room is for Gryffindors.”

 “This room is for people who know the Gryffindor password,” I corrected him.
 “And we know what it is.”